x404xx/IP-Finder/README.md

 -   DNS Dumpster (DNS Info) - **_False_** by default
 -   Port Scanner (Scanning port on Real IP) - **_False_** by default
 > **Note**
-> Enable the Port Scanner only if both CrimeFlare and ZoomEye are set to ‘True’.
+> Enable the Port Scanner only if both CrimeFlare or ZoomEye are set to ‘True’.

 ## Endpoint (Click this url first to check the server is UP or NOT)